MikeWise2718/usdassembly/readme.txt

 Version 1 - assemble.py
 ============================
 Sample:
-   python assemble.py -c ScenarioDefsOrg.json -of out.txt -a a -r Admin
+   `python assemble.py -c ScenarioDefsOrg.json -s SitAware -of out.txt -a a -r Admin`
 Output:
    There are scenarios:2 facets:9 roles:3 roles
    Assembling out.txt for scenario:SitAware and role:Admin